hololinked-dev/docs/docs/design/action-descriptors.md

 ## Execution Control

-Execution control can be offered in three different ways:
+Execution control of operations (like `invokeAction`) can be offered in three different ways:

 - synchronous - queued one after another, default behaviour of **both** properties and actions
     - `Thing` object is not manipulated simultaneously by multiple operations in multiple threads by a remote client, its a fundamental assumption based on the OOP paradigm